jdamiba/qdrant-image-embedding-nextjs-template/README.md

 ### Vector Embeddings with TensorFlow.js

 - Uses MobileNet model through TensorFlow.js to generate vector embeddings (1024-dimensional vectors) from images
-- Leverages WebAssembly (WASM) backend for efficient tensor operations
+- Runs on CPU backend for compatibility with serverless environments
 - The embedding process:
   1. Resizes images to 224x224 pixels (MobileNet's expected input size)
+  2. Processes images using Sharp for consistent formatting
-  2. Passes the image through MobileNet to generate embeddings
+  3. Passes the image through MobileNet to generate embeddings
-  3. Uses the model's feature vectors as embeddings for similarity comparison
+  4. Uses the model's feature vectors as embeddings for similarity comparison

 ### Similarity Search with Qdrant